-The mitigation planning requirements allow Tribal governments choices in how to organize the planning process.
-A Tribe can develop a plan independently or participate in a multijurisdictional plan, either with other Tribes or with one or more local governments.
+The mitigation planning requirements allow choices in how to organize the planning process.
+You can develop a plan independently or participate in a multi-jurisdictional plan, either with other Tribal Nations or with one or more local governments.

 Each of these approaches has some benefits and challenges.
-Single jurisdictional plans offer more control and can concentrate available resources on your Tribe's specific needs and solutions.
-Your Tribe gets to set the agenda, lead the process, and bring more of your partners into the process.
-Single jurisdictional plans can be tailored for both large and small Tribes and can improve internal coordination and communication.
+Single jurisdictional plans offer more control and can concentrate available resources on your specific needs and solutions.
+You get to set the agenda, lead the process, and bring more of your partners into the process.
+Single jurisdictional plans can be tailored for both large and small Tribal Nations and can improve internal coordination and communication.
 Multi-jurisdictional plans can be especially helpful when the participating jurisdictions face similar hazard risks, have a similar governance structure or authorities, have similar needs, or have worked together in the past.
-Working with other local or Tribal governments can help your Tribe develop a holistic mitigation strategy.
+Working with others can help you develop a holistic mitigation strategy.
 It can also save time and money across the participating jurisdictions because you are working together.

-On the other hand, multi-jurisdictional plans require your Tribe to give up some individual control over the planning process.
+On the other hand, multi-jurisdictional plans require you to give up some individual control over the planning process.
 Coordination can be complicated, especially if you haven't worked together previously.
 Multi-jurisdictional plans are also typically larger documents that must still include specific information on each jurisdiction's hazards, capabilities, and risk reduction activities.
 Large isn't bad, but it does often require more organization.